 Reviewing workforce insights provides a comprehensive overview of your workforce’s engagement, confidence, and satisfaction – all of which lead to better business outcomes.
 These employee metrics can also be used to identify warning signs, like disengagement, that can be addressed before they lead to productivity issues or turnover.

 Not sure how to harvest these metrics?
 Depending on what types of communication technology and tools you already have set up, these numbers can come from multiple areas, like email/newsletter readership, test results, survey completion rates, and more.
-But this is really where a digital employee communication platform becomes especially useful.
+But this is really where a frontline enablement solution becomes especially useful.
 Built-in workforce analytics make it easy to measure (and analyze!) all the crucial numbers you should be tracking.